Long Distance (2024 film)

 Long Distance is a 2024 American science fiction adventure film directed by Josh Gordon and Will Speck, and written by Spenser Cohen.
 The film stars Anthony Ramos, Naomi Scott, Kristofer Hivju, and Zachary Quinto.
 Filming took place between September and November 2020.

-Originally scheduled to be released theatrically as Distant on March 11, 2022, by Universal Pictures, Long Distance was delayed several times before it was theatrically released in Vietnam on July 12, 2024, and on Hulu in the United States on July 3, 2025.
+Originally scheduled to be released theatrically as Distant on March 11, 2022, by Universal Pictures, Long Distance was delayed several times before it was theatrically released in Vietnam on July 12, 2024.
+It was released on Hulu in the United States on July 3, 2025.